mavmi/Info21_v1.0/README.md

 - Maybe, create one file which will call all helpfull sql scripts?

+- Add utils function which will return next id of coming as argument

 **To do some inserting to part1's tables for correct testing part3:**
 	1. [TransferredPoints] insert same communications? for example: 'peer1'-'peer2', 'peer1'-'peer2', 'peer2'-'peer1', 'peer1'-'peer2'